quwenjie/Hyrax/README.md

 This scheme is particularly for multi-linear extension of an array.

 ## Usage
+First install mcl.

+Then `cmake .` and `make` .

-You can use this polynomial commitment in this way:
+Test by `./src/hyrax_time`.
+The Hyrax PCS here supports multi-thread commitment.
+You can use this polynomial commitment in the following way:
 ```C++
 //
 // Created by juzix on 2021/6/17.